rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

     class C {/*body*/}

-If an annotation is applied to an ambient declaration in the *.d.sts* file (see the example below), then the developer is to apply the annotation to the implementation declaration manually, because as the annotation is not automatically applied to the declaration that implements the ambient declaration:
+If an annotation is applied to an ambient declaration in the *.d.sts* file (see the example below), then the annotation is to be applied to the implementation declaration manually, because the annotation is not automatically applied to the declaration that implements the ambient declaration:

 .. code-block:: typescript
    :linenos: